 Shake Flask Toxicity Study- Shake flask studies are the bioengineering version of jar testing.
 This testing can be used as a screening method to determine if existing biomass can be enhanced by bioaugmentation along with the treatability/toxicity of the wastewater to improve COD/BOD removal.
 Testing can also be done with additives such as nutrients or chemicals to determine their impact on the sample treatability.
 Toxicity can also be checked on.

-By a combination of the above testing methods along with a review of the plant data, it is possible to determine if there is any correlation between plant operating conditions and nitrification or if it is a lack of sufficient nitrifying population in the system.
+By a combination of the above lab testing methods along with a review of the wastewater treatment plant data, it is possible to determine if there is any correlation between wastewater plant operating conditions and nitrification or if it is a lack of sufficient nitrifying population in the system.
+Are there sufficient Nitrosomonas and Nitrobacter present.
+Is alkalinity an issue?
+Are amines not completely broken down?
+Is there sufficient oxygen?

 Based on above all, a bioaugmentation program may be recommended depending on the need of the individual customer.
-The program may consists of the addition of biological products supported by ongoing site services and laboratory analysis for monitoring and documenting the progress of the application.
+The bioaugmentation program may consists of the addition of biological products supported by ongoing site services and laboratory analysis for monitoring and documenting the progress of the application in the wastewater treatmet plant.

 Denitrification -Gassification Newsletter

-For additional information on Biological products: that can be used to help overcome Nitrification issues or to help the plant recover faster.
+For additional information on Biological products: that can be used to help overcome Nitrification issues or to help the wastewater treatment plant recover faster.

 Pollution Prevention Opportunities